Manjar

 A thick, glossy caramel made by slowly cooking sweetened milk until it turns deep amber and spreadable.
 It is Chile's beloved dulce de leche, slathered on bread, filling pastries and stuffing cakes.

 Chileans proudly claim the invention of dulce de leche, with a popular legend tracing it to a forgotten pot of sweetened milk left simmering during a nineteenth-century truce between rival leaders.
-Whatever its true birthplace, manjar became woven into Chilean baking and is the heart of countless desserts from alfajores to brazo de reina.
+Whatever its true birthplace, manjar became a fixture of Chilean baking and is the heart of countless desserts from alfajores to brazo de reina.

 Silky and intensely sweet, it tastes of toasted milk and burnt-sugar caramel that clings to the spoon.
 A little goes a long way, melting into anything it touches.